evrythng/evrythng-openpicus/README.md

-EVRYTHNG API - OpenPicus Flyport Wrapper
+EVRYTHNG API - OpenPicus Flyport integration.
 =============================================================

-The EVRYTHNG API wrapper for Open Picus makes it easier to integrate some of the basic functionality of the EVRYTHNG platform in your Open Picus applications!
+With the EVRYTHNG API wrapper for Open Picus you can easily integrate the EVRYTHNG platform in your Open Picus applications!

 ## Installation ##